 What are the benefits of leasing a used car?

-Really, the advantages of leasing a used car are much the same as when leasing a new one, with the added benefit of it being, in most circumstances, even cheaper.
+Really, the advantages of leasing a used car are similar to leasing a new one, with the added benefit of it being, in most circumstances, even cheaper.

 As a used car typically costs less than a new one, it’ll lose less value over the course of the lease.
 And less depreciation means lower monthly payments.